ananddsouza/product-backend/README.md

 mvn install
 ```

-For the development of this project, VS Code was used with a bunch of extensions (Can be found in the repo itself)
+For the development of this project, VS Code was used with a bunch of [extensions](https://github.com/ananddsouza/product-backend/blob/main/extensions.list)
+These extensions helped in creating a Spring boot project and alos providing necessary Codelens and Autcomplete features.

-# Running the Service
+## Running the Service

 - Go to Project --> product\src\main\java\com\example\product\ProductApplication.java
 - Right Click on file and select Run